Updated Sept 22,2017

 1. Legal paperwork

 As a responsible landlord, you understand that there are certain legal documents that every landlord needs.
-It can get confusing, but we have a Landlord help center to help you address your concerns and lessen your anxiety about the whole process.
+It can get confusing, but Rocket Lawyer has a Landlord help center to help you address your concerns and lessen your anxiety about the whole process.
 There’s a list of essential documents you need along with answers to commonly asked questions and relevant articles about being a landlord.

 The idea of gathering, signing, and processing legal paperwork sounds daunting but once you get rid of the mystery surrounding legal documents, you’ll soon realize that they’re simply a piece of record that is put in place to protect you and your business.